-The Darvaza Gas Crater, or the Door to Hell as it is sometimes called, has to be seen to be believed!
-Situated in the middle of the Central Asian Karakum Desert in reclusive Turkmenistan, this accidental man-made marvel is well and truly off the beaten track and is one of the top landmarks in Asia.
+The Darvaza Gas Crater, also known as the Door to Hell or Gates of Hell, has to be seen to be believed!
+Situated in the middle of the Karakum Desert in reclusive Turkmenistan, this accidental man-made marvel is well and truly off the beaten track and is one of the top landmarks in Asia.

 The republic of Turkmenistan is a strange place.
 Spotless, empty streets, a former President who renamed bread after his mother and a capital city that looks like Las Vegas on steroids but with the population of a post-apocalyptic world.

-White marble is shipped in vast quantities from Europe to create a city-scape like no other and gold statues of former president Saparmurad Niyazov line the parks and streets.
+White marble is shipped in vast quantities from Europe to create a cityscape like no other and gold statues of former president Saparmurat Niyazov line the parks and streets.
 Police and soldiers patrol every important building and more fool anyone who happens to walk past with a camera in their hand!

-So it is with no surprise that tucked away in the middle of this Central Asian country in the vast and empty Karakum Desert is another strange addition to this already bizarre place; the Darvaza gas crater, or Door to Hell.
+So it is with no surprise that tucked away in the middle of this Central Asian country in the vast and empty Karakum Desert is another strange addition to this already bizarre place; the Darvaza gas crater, or Gates of Hell Turkmenistan.

 From Ashgabat to the Darvaza

-Darvaza Gas Crater – The Door to Hell
+Darvaza Gas Crater – Gates of Hell Turkmenistan

 It was certainly clear why this place go the name Door to Hell!
 Andrej left and parked the car up on the ridge and we stayed to marvel at this unique site.
 Aside from a group of German girls who had by now left, we were the only people at what anywhere else in the world would be a major tourist attraction.